mbcutts/aitextgen_bot_scaffold/README.md

-# GPT-2/Distilbert TextGen Discord Bot Scaffold
+# GPT-2/Distilbert text-gen discord bot

 Are you looking to use GPT-2 models to generate text with you discord bot?
-Look no further, just use this simple script.
+Look no further, just use this simple template.

 Looking to learn more about the `aitextgen` library or how to train a GPT-2 model on it?
 Check out my comprehensive walkthrough and use this code to build a rap lyric bot! https://github.com/mbcutts/aitextgen_walkthrough.